 Brochures are content marketing gold.
 They provide the ideal platform for brands to convey large amounts of information and promote thought leadership, all within a handy shareable file.
 Plus, today’s brochures transcend the yawn-inducing static PDFs of yesteryear.
-Nowadays, marketers can create, format, distribute, personalize and track brochures in no time.
+Nowadays, marketers can create, format, distribute, personalize and track brochures that appeal to their target audience in no time.
 Without specialist design or technical skills.

 All you need is your imagination, a firm grasp of who your audience is and what you want to achieve, and the right tools to make it happen.

-We’ll also offer top tips on writing and designing your brochure and how to make sure it gets seen by the people that matter.
+We’ll also offer top tips on writing and designing your brochure and how to make sure it gets seen by the people that matter, aka your target audience.
 Let’s begin.